ethan-wickstrom/coard/docs/decisions.md

 # Decisions

-## Use doubly linked list for list of LCDPosition
+## Use singly linked list for list of LCDPosition

 ## Use vector for pairing Timestamp to LCDPosition